GradleUp/magik/README.md

     // don't use `repositories.github(..)`, it won't work
     // the dsl construct is necessary to distinguish it from a consume-only repo repositories {
-        github {
+        // don't use github(domain: String), that's for fetching, it won't work for publishing github {
             // this is superfluous since `github` is the default value, but it determines
             // the token name to fetch and the consequent publishing task name